tMPC-04 - Pulse counter with Modbus interface

 To modify the settings, you will need to connect the tMPC-04 to a computer via USB.
 The device can be powered through USB, so no additional power connections are necessary.

-To establish a connection with the pulse counter, you'll need an application that can handle serial communication.
+To establish a connection with the board, you’ll need an application that can handle serial communication.
 Popular choices include:

 Run pyserial-ports to list the available COM ports before connecting the device.
 The output might look like: